 You will receive marketing communications from us if you have requested information from us or purchased goods or services from us or if you provided us with your details when you entered a competition or registered for a promotion and, in each case, you have not opted out of receiving that marketing.

-We will get your express opt-in consent before we share your personal data with any company outside the Retail Marketing Group for marketing purposes.
+We will get your express opt-in consent before we share your personal data with any company outside Retail Storey for marketing purposes.

 You can ask us or third parties to stop sending you marketing messages at any time by logging into the website and checking or unchecking relevant boxes to adjust your marketing preferences or by following the opt-out links on any marketing message sent to you at any time.